 Even though consumers are becoming increasingly aware of the need to be more responsible in their purchase habits, being fashionable is still a priority for most of them.

-Unlike other dyeing methods used in the industry today, their technology is designed to facilitate the removal of the applied color when it is no longer wanted without harming the material.
+Unlike other dyeing methods in the industry today, their technology is designed to facilitate the removal of the applied color when it is no longer wanted without harming the material.

 In other words, it makes it possible to decolor and recolor old textiles, giving them a new life.